rao-dotcom/2021-hardware-miniproj/README.md

 Please use care that the installer refers to the path to the SD card.
 If your computer doesn't have a micro SD slot, consider buying an inexpensive USB to micro SD adapter or using another computer.

+Notes:

-NOTE: if you have trouble with the laptop crashing while writing or verifying the SD card, try temporarily turning off virus protection, especially on Windows.
+* if you have trouble with the laptop crashing while writing or verifying the SD card, try temporarily turning off virus protection, especially on Windows.
+* The Raspberry Pi 4 uses more power than prior generations.
+It might not operate correctly from laptop USB-C. We suggest using the Raspberry Pi 4 AC power adapter for stable power.

 We have setup a few HDMI displays and USB keyboards in the senior design lab to share.
 Please let us know if we need to add more.